molecula/documentation/quick-start-guide/_posts/2022-01-31-community.md

 ```
 >**Note:** You may see an error message similar to `“featurebase” can’t be opened because Apple cannot check it for malicious software.` or `"featurebase" cannot be opened because the developer cannot be verified"`.
 If so, you can resolve this issue by navigating to "Security & Privacy" -> "General" settings.

-This concludes the deployment of FeatureBase on MacOS.
-Continue with [Restore 1 Billion Records](#restore-1b-records-of-demo-data-from-s3) to load data into your FeatureBase deployment.
+This concludes the setup of FeatureBase on MacOS.
+Continue with [Restore 1 Billion Records](#restore-1b-records-of-demo-data-from-s3) to load data into your FeatureBase database.

 ## Configuring FeatureBase - Linux